Typee-Language/Typee/_Global_Documentation/typee_software_design.md

 #### 3.1.3.3 Types Inferring

-__Type inferring__ is the elaboration of the type of any types entity.
+__Type inferring__ is the elaboration of the type of any typed entity.
 Here again there is no grammar rule to express the type of an entity.
 This can only be elaborated by running through the source code.